-Dr. Joel Shulkin is a medical specialist in developmental-behavioral pediatrics.
-Dr. Shulkin honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-He attended New York University (NYU) School of Medicine and then went on to complete his residency at San Antonio Military Pediatric Center.
-Dr. Shulkin (or staff) speaks the following languages: German, French, and Portuguese.
-He is affiliated with All Children's Hospital.
+Dr. Joel Shulkin's specialty is developmental-behavioral pediatrics.
+He attended New York University (NYU) School of Medicine and subsequently trained at San Antonio Military Pediatric Center for residency.
+Dr. Shulkin is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Shulkin (or staff) speaks the following foreign languages: German, French, and Portuguese.
+He is professionally affiliated with All Children's Hospital.

-Dr. Flora Howie specializes in developmental-behavioral pediatrics and practices in Saint Petersburg, FL.
-She takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Flora Howie is a developmental-behavioral pediatrics specialist in Saint Petersburg, FL.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Howie honors.
 Her education and training includes medical school at Howard University College of Medicine and residency at St. Luke's-Roosevelt Hospital Center and Howard University Hospital.
-Dr. Howie is professionally affiliated with All Children's Hospital.
+She is affiliated with All Children's Hospital.

-Dr. Henry Shapiro specializes in developmental-behavioral pediatrics and practices in Saint Petersburg, FL.
-Dr. Shapiro honors United Healthcare Compass, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
-He is a graduate of the University of North Carolina at Chapel Hill School of Medicine.
-He has received the distinction of Florida Super Doctors 2009 - Gulf Coast Edition.
+Dr. Henry Shapiro is a developmental behavioral pediatrician.
+He is an in-network provider for United Healthcare Compass, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
+He graduated from the University of North Carolina at Chapel Hill School of Medicine.
+Dr. Shapiro has received the distinction of Florida Super Doctors 2009 - Gulf Coast Edition.

 Years Since Graduation